rjfarmer/pyMesa/README.md

 Function names and module variables are all tab completable.

+Setting or passing function pointers, then you should pass the low level fortran function i.e, to pass eosDT_get() as a pointer then use "eos.eos_lib.eosDT_get" as the argument

 ## Arrays

 Remember that fortran has 1-based arrays while numpy uses 0-based.
 This comes